Data Visualization

 Rainy day funds are an essential fiscal tool that can help states eliminate budget gaps during economic downturns and respond to other unforeseen emergencies without negatively affecting residents and their economies through spending cuts or tax increases.
 The reserves and balances indicator measures the number of days a state could run solely on rainy day funds and total balances (including both rainy day funds and leftover general fund budget dollars).
 Because the size of state budgets varies widely, comparing days’ worth of spending in reserve offers a fairer way of gauging the relative strength of balances than total dollar amount.

-Rainy day funds hit all-time highs in 38 states at the end of fiscal 2023.
-And 22 states reached record numbers of days that they could run government operations using rainy day funds alone, even as annual spending increased over the previous fiscal year.
+By the end of fiscal 2024, rainy day fund balances had reached all-time highs in 36 states.
+However, just 13 states reached an all-time record in the number of days they could operate using only their rainy day funds because annual spending increased over the previous fiscal year.
 Days’ worth of spending available in rainy day funds can fluctuate because of changes in state balances, spending levels, or both.

 Rainy day funds